Skip to main content

 3. We Iterated on Feedback

-We built feedback loops:
+We built feedback loops into the product:

-• User ratings on each episode
+• User ratings on each audio summary (thumbs up/down, simple)

-• Comments and support tickets
+• Comments and support tickets, which we read every morning

 What I Got Wrong